 Deep Fake: Artificial intelligence bases technique used to create false videos that appear authentic.

-Echo effect: The effect of having our own opinions constantly echoed back to us, which reinforces our individual belief system.
+The effect of having our own opinions constantly echoed back to us, which reinforces our individual belief system.

 Filter bubble: The result of online tools that use algorithmic methods to "learn" what information is preferred by a reader.